-The national designation for wildlife is a Natural Heritage Area (NHA), which are protected under the Wildlife Acts, 1976-2000.
-The Natural Heritage Areas cover nationally important semi-natural and natural habitats, landforms or geo-morphological features, wild plant and animal species or a diversity of these natural attributes.
-These areas are considered important for the habitats present or hold species of plants and animals whose habitat need protection under national legislation.
-Headford has no proposed or Natural Heritage Areas within the plan boundary but the area is located approximately 1km southeast of Rostaff Turlough, a proposed Natural Heritage Area and 5km downstream is the Lough Corrib proposed NHA.
+The national designation for wildlife is the Natural Heritage Area (NHA), and designated Natural Heritage Areas are protected under the Wildlife Acts 1976-2000.
+The Natural Heritage Areas cover nationally important semi-natural and natural habitats, landforms or geo-morpholological features, wild plant and animal species or a diversity of these natural attributes.
+These areas are considered important for the habitats present or hold species of plants and animals whose habitat needs protection under national legislation.
+The proposed Shannon Callows Natural Heritage Area and the proposed Lough Derg Natural Heritage Area both traverse the plan area to the south.